See how NOVA combines AI vision with cloud and data pipelines to simplify retail automation. Book a demo to see it in action.

 4. alwaysAI

 alwaysAI provides a platform for building and managing AI-powered solutions that use visual sensing to analyze video data.
-The system supports both edge and cloud deployments.
-This means that it processes footage locally or remotely, depending on latency or bandwidth requirements.
+The system supports both edge and cloud deployments, processing footage locally or remotely depending on latency or bandwidth requirements.

 It includes APIs, SDKs, and MLOps tools for dataset management, retraining, and scaling.
 The platform works with existing cameras and provides pre-trained models for object detection, tracking, and analytics.
 Retail is one of several supported industries.